HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-mini-profiler.md

 public void ConfigureServices(IServiceCollection services) {
-    // The services.AddMemoryCache(); code is required - there is a bug in MiniProfiler, if we have not configured MemoryCache, it will fail. services.AddMemoryCache();
+    // The services.AddMemoryCache(); code is required
+    // There is a bug in MiniProfiler, if we have not configured MemoryCache, it will fail. services.AddMemoryCache();
     // HERE
     services.AddMiniProfiler(options => options.RouteBasePath = "/profiler");